 Painting the Medium: Kazehana talks to Minato with heart-shaped speech bubbles at one point.
 Miya swiftly forbids them.

 Panty Fighter: True to the trope, most of the Sekirei (the ones who wear panties) end up with at least one Panty Shot.
+In some cases, the panty shots are so plentiful that the girls' undergarments might as well get their own character entries.

 Paper-Thin Disguise: Matsu's "disguise" while hiding from MBI in season two is nothing more than a babushka.
 Lampshaded by Homura.